-- The statutory unemployment insurance fund provides the unemployed with income for a certain period of time if, as a general rule, they have been insured for at least one year during the last two years and are in search of a new job.
-In addition, the BA (Federal Employment Agency) supports job-seekers by providing advice and acting as an intermediary for offers of employment.
+- The statutory unemployment insurance fund provides the unemployed with income for a certain period of time if, as a general rule, they have been insured for at least one year during the last two years and are searching for a new job.
+In addition, the Federal Employment Agency (BA) supports job-seekers by providing advice and acting as an intermediary for offers of employment.

 What social security costs

 A fixed percentage of your work income goes to pay your membership of these social security funds.
 Your employer also pays a fixed proportion.
-By way of example: membership of the statutory health insurance fund currently costs 14.6 percent of your work income – you pay 7.3 percent of this and your employer 7.3 percent.
+For example: membership of the statutory health insurance fund currently costs 14.6% of your work income – you pay 7.3% of this and your employer 7.3%.
 You do not have to do anything to transfer the money.
 Your employer pays the contributions for all five types of social security directly to the insurance funds.

 A special case: health insurance

 As an employee, you are automatically a member of the pension, long-term care, accident and unemployment insurance funds.
-There are not several providers of these types of insurance.
-Health insurance represents a special case.
+There is only one provider of each of these types of insurance.
+Health insurance is a special case.
 A large number of insurance companies exist and as a statutory insurance payer, you can choose the health insurance fund which you feel offers the best services.
 The general rate of contributions is the same whichever health fund you choose.
-However, some funds demand an additional contribution, which is basically alone to bear by the workers.
-The average additional contribution is 1.1 percent in 2017.
+However, some funds require an additional contribution, which is paid by the workers and employers equally.
+The average additional contribution was 1,3% in 2021.
 When you have chosen your health insurance fund, notify your employer.
 The employer will then register you with that fund.

-Health insurance represents a special case in another way too: if your annual income exceeds a certain amount, you are not bound to be a member of a statutory insurance fund.
+Health insurance is a special case in another way too: if your annual income exceeds a certain amount, you do not have to be a member of a statutory insurance fund.
 You are obliged to be insured, but you can join a private health insurance fund.
-In 2018, this is the case if your gross annual income exceeds 59,400 euros.
-As it is not very simple to change back from a private health fund to a statutory fund, you should think.
+In 2021, this is the case if your gross annual income exceeds 64,350 euros.
+As it may be complicated to change back from a private health fund to a statutory fund, you should consider this step carefully.

 The social security card

 As an employee, you will receive a social security card with a social security number on it.
 Give this number to your employer.
-Keep your social security card safe as you will often need the number.
+Keep your social security card safe as you will need the number frequently.
 If you lose your social security card, you can ask the German state pension fund (Rentensversicherung) for a replacement.

 German State Insurance Fund